-Year 7 sets down a broad and general foundation in English, Mathematics, Biology, Chemistry, Physics, a carousel of French, German and Spanish, History, Geography, RS, Latin, Art, Music, Drama & Dance, Design, Computer Science and Physical Education (PE).
+Year 7 sets down a broad and general foundation in English, Mathematics, Biology, Chemistry, Physics, a carousel of French, German and Spanish, History, Geography, RS, Latin, Art, Music, Drama & Dance, Design & Technology, Computer Science and Physical Education (PE).
 The teaching of Library skills supports these.
-Personal, Social, Health and Economic Education (PSHE) and structured Assemblies, Sport (Rugby, Hockey, Football, Netball, Cricket and Athletics) and a range of other activities (Adventure Education, Aldworth Partnership, Public Speaking, etc.), complete the programme.
+Wellbeing (PSHE) and structured Assemblies, Sport (Rugby, Hockey, Football, Netball, Cricket and Athletics) and a range of other activities (Adventure Education, Aldworth Partnership, Public Speaking, etc.), complete the programme.

-Year 8 is similar in structure to Year 7, except students choose one language from French, German and Spanish and five from Latin, Music, DT, Art, Drama and a second modern foreign language.
+Year 8 is similar in structure to Year 7, except students choose one language from French, German and Spanish and five from Latin, Music, DT, Art, Drama, Dance and a second modern foreign language.

 Year 9 retains the broad approach, but with the inclusion of Geology.
-Two or three subjects from Latin, Art, Music, Design, Drama and a second Foreign Language are also chosen at this stage.
-Students join the full programme of activities available on Thursday mornings.
+Two or three subjects from Latin, Art, Music, Design, Drama, Dance and a second Foreign Language are also chosen at this stage.
 The policy in Sport from Year 9 upwards is to develop widening choice to enable students to explore and develop individual as well as team sports.

 Years 10 and 11 retain the core subjects of English, Maths and Science.
 A Foreign Language and RS are also compulsory.
 All other subjects fall into three option blocks.
 In these blocks, the second language, the Humanities, the Arts and the Technologies are distributed to reflect maximum choice.
 This choice is controlled by advice to ensure reasonable balance and the avoidance of premature specialisation.
 All courses lead to a full GCSE or IGCSE.
-This programme is supported by PSHE, PE, Activities, Sport and Assemblies.
+This programme is supported by Wellbeing (PSHE), PE, Activities, Sport and Assemblies.